Commitments and Contingencies

 The Royalty Amount will be payable up to the later of (i) the latest expiration date of the Company’s patents issued as of December 22, 2016, or (ii) the latest expiration date of any pending patents as of December 22, 2016 that have since been issued or may be issued in the future (which is currently April 2035).
 Following the expiration of all such patents, the holders of the Royalty Payment Rights Certificates and the holders of the Placement Agent Royalty Payment Rights Certificates will no longer be entitled to any further royalties for any period following the latest to occur of such patent expiration.

 On February 16, 2018, the date of the closing of the IPO, (1) the amendment to the Certificate of Designation became effective, (2) all outstanding shares of Series A Convertible Preferred Stock were converted into shares of the Company’s common stock pursuant to a mandatory conversion, and (3) the Royalty Payment Rights Certificates were issued to the former holders of the Series A Convertible Preferred Stock.

 Contingent Royalty Obligation

-The Contingent Royalty Obligation was recorded as a non-current liability at fair value in the consolidated balance sheets at December 31, 2020 and 2019 in the amount of $1,885 and $1,953, respectively.
+The Contingent Royalty Obligation was recorded as a non-current liability at fair value in the consolidated balance sheets at September 30, 2019 and December 31, 2018 in the amount of $1,885 and $1,953, respectively.
 For the three and nine months ended September 30, 2019, the Company recorded a gain on change in fair value of Contingent Royalty Obligation in the amount of $127 and $68, respectively.
 For the three and nine months ended September 30, 2018, the Company recorded a loss on change in fair value of Contingent Royalty Obligation in the amount of $85 and $244, respectively.